kodekloudhub/gcp-devops-self-assessment/readme.md

-# The GCP DevOps Course
+# The GCP DevOps Practice project
-These are notes from the GCP DevOps Course hosted on KodeKloud.
+These is a practice of hosting a flask project on GCP